sahilmalhotra0510/Projects/active.md

-## 6. Feed Player React - Embeddable Viewer for Images and Video
+## 6. React FeedPlayer with MemberSense - Embeddable Viewer for Images and Video

 - [Discord API](https://discord.com/developers/docs/intro) - Our Team list is pulled from Discord into our [Feed Player](https://model.earth/feed/)